a-b-street/docs/book/src/software/ungap_the_map/plan.md

     and play.
 A/B Street today just simulates people making trips.
 We'd like to explore crowd simulation and visualization.
 - Incorporating census and demographic information
-  - City planners always need to prioritize changes based on nearby residents' income, age, employment, and other demographic factors.
+  - City planners prioritize changes based on nearby residents' income, age, employment, and other demographic factors.
 A/B Street could use public data to further measure the impact of changes.
 - Modifying land use policies
   - Many cities outlaw medium- and high-density housing in most of the city, and force residential and commercial sectors to remain physically distinct.
 This